 South Meadows Trail Head to John Brooks Valley to Marcy Dam Loop (25 km / 15.5 miles)

 Total Elevation Gain: 3369 feet

 Difficulty Rating: Very Challenging

 If you are coming from the north the South Meadows trailhead is optimally located and it is free.
 Two trails go out from this parking lot and can be turned into a loop very easily.
 I often start here as it gives you a great variety of route options and you don't have to pay to park.

 This is a great hike on its own but also acts as the jumping-off point for hiking a number of peaks.
 In John Brooks Valley you have access to Big Slide mountain, the Great Range, and Haystack.
 Once you are over the ridge on the Marcy Dam side you have Mt.
-Marcy, Table Top, Phelps and the Macintyre Range open to you.
+Marcy, Table Top, Phelps, and the Macintyre Range open to you.
 Because there are so many side trails and cutoffs you can do as much or as little as you feel up for.